BradHutchings/Mmojo-Server-v2/instructions/404-Build-APE-Compatible.md

-## 404. Build APE
+## 404. Build APE (Compatible)
 ### About this Step
-In this step, we will build Mmojo Server (`mmojo-server-ape`) for x86_64 and arm64.
+In this step, we will build Mmojo Server (`mmojo-server-ape`) for x86_64 and aarch64 (arm64).
 We will then package them in an Actual Portable Executable (APE) file which can run cross platform and cross artchitecture.
+This build will run on the widest variety of x86_64 and aarch64 machines.

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
 The APE will not perform as well as platform-specifc builds.
 It does not have the most optimized GGML CPU code and does not use GGML GPU options.
 Tradeoffs.